Festive Self-guided Walking at Alnmouth

 - Fridge for medication can be supplied

-Our Discovery Point at Nether Grange is the starting point for your outdoor adventure.
-You'll find:
+To make the most of your break use the Discovery Point at Nether Grange - the starting point for your outdoor adventure.

 When you're not walking, there's plenty to do locally.
 Why not visit nearby Alnwick Castle, explore the coast by bike, or see the amazing wildlife on the Farne Islands.
 See the 'Local Area' tab for further ideas.